Manitoba Historical Society

 Physician.

-Born at Fletcher, Kent County, Ontario on 15 February 1874, the eldest son of Francis Beattie Stewart and Elizabeth Farquharson who left Aberdeenshire in the UK, and settled in Ontario until 1891 when they moved to Morden, Manitoba.
-He was educated at the Chatham Collegiate, Manitoba College, and the University of Manitoba (BA 1899, MD 1906).
-After graduation from Arts, and two preliminary years in Theology at Manitoba College, the young Stewart spent his summer at the mission in Frank, Alberta.
-Here, he met and befriended Dr. George Malcolmson, who had recently opened a small hospital beside his home.
-As a result of his summer with Malcolmson, Stewart opted for a change in vocation.
+Born at Fletcher, Kent County, Ontario on 15 February 1874, eldest son of Francis Beattie Stewart and Elizabeth Farquharson, he was educated at the Chatham Collegiate before coming to Manitoba with the family in 1891 and settling near Morden, where his father was a lay minister.
+After attending Normal School, he taught at Clegg School (1893) then enrolled in Manitoba College.
+After graduation from Arts, and two preliminary years in Theology at Manitoba College, he spent a summer at the mission in Frank, Alberta.
+There, he became friends with Dr. George Malcolmson, who had recently opened a small hospital beside his home.
+As a result of his summer with Malcolmson, Stewart opted for a career change.
+Returning to Manitoba in the Fall, he began studies at the Manitoba Medical College.
+To support himself, he was a reporter for the Manitoba Free Press, being sent by the paper back to Frank to cover the landslide there in early 1903.

 His articles for the Manitoba Historical Society: